Pink fashion for grown ups

 From left: Sweater £675, Christopher Kane; Camisole £195, Theory; Double-breasted blazer £750, Bella Freud

-In fact, the autumn/winter 19 catwalks were liberally doused in pink, with shades ranging from palest peony to fuchsia via salmon, dusty, rose and neon presented by brands such as Alexander McQueen, Roksanda, and Chanel.
+In fact, the autumn/winter 19 catwalks were liberally doused in pink, with shades ranging from palest peony to fuchsia via salmon, dusty, rose and neon presented by brands such as Chanel, Alexander McQueen and Roksanda.

 London designer Molly Goddard sent Instagram into overdrive with a supersized version of the grown-up party frock so chillingly modelled by Villanelle in the first series of Killing Eve.